KaidenCoder/Covid19MapStatistics/README.md

 ## Overview

-It is a ReactJS Covid19 web app with multiples API endpoints generating data for global, continent and country.
+It is a ReactJS Covid19 web app with multiples API endpoints generating global, continent, country, and news data.
 This data is representable visually on the front-end.

 ### Screenshot